-For those fully prepared to rough it, 44 Camp is a designated backcountry camp with nearby access to Redwood Creek and Tall Trees Grove.
+44 Camp is a semi-developed, designated backcountry site with nearby access to Redwood Creek and Tall Trees Grove.
 There is no working toilet and all campers will need to dig catholes for burying human waste.
 Used toilet paper and feminine products will need to be packed out.

 To prepare for any trip to this location, download the detailed 44 Camp backcountry guide and map.
 (PDF)